michaengeser/pep_WP4_beh-fMRI/README.md

 │ │ ├── drawings_human_rated

-│ │ └── pictures
+│ │ └── pictures (private photos are not shared, but IS-RDM is provided to replicate analysis)

 │

-└── README.md
+└── **README.md**

-[...]

-Under experiment, you can find the code and stimuli for the behavioural experiments, including the categorization tasks (Experiments 1 and 2) and the rating task (Experiment 1).
-The experiments are implemented in MATLAB using Psychtoolbox-3.

-Under analysis, you can find the code for the data analysis.
-Each experiment has a dedicated live script that controls the analysis and calls the respective functions from the functions folder.
+The scripts to run the experiments are implemented in MATLAB and Psychtoolbox-3.
-For the analysis of image similarity using deep neural networks (DNNs), please download the required DNN files from OSF (https://osf.io/zjtwx/) and place them in the appropriate folder.
-The analysis is primarily conducted in MATLAB, with R used for linear mixed-effects (LME) modelling and Python for CLIP and DINO feature extraction.
+Most analysis is also coded in MATLAB, but R is used for linear mixed-effects (LME) modelling and Python for CLIP and DINO feature extraction.

-Under image_similarities, you can find the participant drawings and the corresponding photorealistic images created from these drawings.
-This folder also contains the code for the behavioural drawing similarity rating experiment, implemented in PsychoPy.
+To reproduce the analysis, download the respective data (see above) and run the MATLAB live scripts (.mlx).
+These are markdown scripts that should be self-explanatory.
+If anything is unclear, please contact me.

 ## Citation
 If you use this repository, please cite: